ubco-W2022T1-cosc301/project-group42/final_report_group42.md

 - Countries that decrease their CO2 emissions do not see a decrease in their GDP
 - GDP and CO2 emissions (per capita) move together closely for the 15 countries with the lowest GDP.
 However, for the 15 countries with the highest GDP, they do not move together.
 - Countries with a high GDP, have a much higher CO2 emissions per capita rate when compared to the rest of the world
+- Globally, GDP and GFA do not move together, there is no direct relationship between them, it depends on many other factors too